auxten/chdb-ds/docs/PANDAS_COMPATIBILITY.md

 2. Concatenates them with a separator
 3. Returns a single string

 This cannot be expressed as a per-row SQL expression.
-It requires materializing the data first, then calling pandas' `str.cat()` method.
+It requires executing the data first, then calling pandas' `str.cat()` method.

 ### ✅ Comparison
 - [x] `df.equals()` - Test equality